Session Management - Backend Server

 Server-side sessions are where all the session data is stored in an external datastore (such as Redis), and only the session ID is stored within the session cookie.
 When the server receives the session cookie, it uses the session identifier contained within the cookie to look up the complete session information from the external datastore.
 Server-side sessions are useful for applications with large sessions that can't fit within the 4KB size limit of cookies.
 Also, server-side sessions provide more control over session revocation since the sessions can easily be removed from the external datastore to invalidate the session.
 The main downside to using server-side sessions is that they add extra latency to each request to look up the session information from the external datastore.
 Furthermore, server-side sessions are also more complicated to implement since they require setting up an external datastore to persist the sessions.

-Ending Sessions on Logout
+Terminating Sessions on Logout

 Deleting the Application Session

-Regardless of whether the session is managed client-side or server-side, the backend server must delete the session cookie.
+Regardless of whether the session is managed client-side or server-side, the backend server must delete the application's session cookie.
 Deletion of the session cookie can be done by setting the max-age

 attribute to 0 and setting the cookie's value to an empty string.
 Additionally, the corresponding session data should be removed from the external datastore if server-side sessions are used.